2024–2025 Florida Citrus Production Guide: Asian Citrus Psyllid

 READ THE LABEL!

 Rates for pesticides are given as the maximum amount required to treat mature citrus trees unless otherwise noted.
-When treating smaller trees with commercial application equipment including handguns, mix the per-acre rate for mature trees in 100 gallons of water.
+When treating smaller trees with commercial application equipment including handguns, mix the per-acre rate for mature trees in 100 gal of water.
 Calibrate and arrange nozzles to deliver thorough distribution and treat as many acres as this volume of spray allows.

 Table 1.
 Recommended chemical controls for the Asian citrus psyllid.